Frédérick Gaudreau: Professional

 Undrafted, Gaudreau signed his first professional contract with the Milwaukee Admirals of the AHL, on June 12, 2014.
 In the 2014–15 season, he added to the depth of the Milwaukee attack, contributing with 11 points in 43 games.
 He was also loaned for 14 games to ECHL partner, the Cincinnati Cyclones, producing 5 goals.
 On May 21, 2015, Gaudreau was extended by the Admirals for a further season.

 In the midst of a break-out 2015–16 season, having established himself in a scoring role with the Admirals, Gaudreau was signed to a two-year, entry-level contract with the NHL affiliate, the Nashville Predators on January 6, 2016.
 He completed the season in the AHL, placing third on the Admirals in scoring with new professional highs with 15 goals and 42 points in 75 games.

-After attending the Predators' training camp, he was reassigned to continue with Milwaukee to begin the 2016–17 season.
+After attending the Predators' training camp, he was reassigned to Milwaukee to begin the 2016–17 season.
 On October 22, 2016, Gaudreau received his first NHL recall to the Predators, after the team suffered a bout of food poisoning.
 He immediately made his NHL debut with the Predators in a 5–1 victory over the Pittsburgh Penguins.
 He was returned to the Admirals following the game.

 In Game 5 of the 2017 Western Conference Finals against the Anaheim Ducks, Gaudreau made his playoff debut after injuries to Ryan Johansen and Mike Fisher necessitated his presence in the line-up.
 Gaudreau scored the winning goal in the Predators' 5–1 victory over the Pittsburgh Penguins in Game 3 of the 2017 Stanley Cup Finals.
 In Game 4, Gaudreau again scored the game winner as the Predators defeated the Penguins 4–1 to even the series at two games apiece.
 In doing so, Gaudreau became the first player since Johnny Harms of the 1943–44 Chicago Black Hawks to score his first three career NHL goals in the Stanley Cup Finals.

 After six seasons within the Predators organization, Gaudreau left as a free agent to sign a one-year, two-way contract with the Pittsburgh Penguins on October 10, 2020.
 Beginning the pandemic delayed season with AHL affiliate, the Wilkes-Barre/Scranton Penguins, Gaudreau was recalled and after he was inserted into the lineup he established career-highs with 8 assists and 10 points in just 19 games.
 Remaining a fixture in the playoffs, Gaudreau led the club in plus-minus (+3) and recorded 1 goal and 3 points through 6 games.